Privacy and cookies

 exp_css_skin: if you have made any display choices (for example to select a high-visibility layout for visually impaired visitors) this persistent cookie is used to remember your choice next time you visit.

 Our website uses Google Analytics to collect aggregated statistical information as above.
 We also use AddThis to share content to other sites (e.g. twitter).
 We have enabled Google Analytics Advertising features in order to gather information on visitor demographics to help us cater our guidance to suit the needs of our audience.
-This information will be kept confidential and sold on to third parties.
+This information will be kept confidential and not sold on to third parties.
 You can opt out of Google Analytics Advertising Features through Ads Settings, Ad Setting for mobile apps, or any other available means (for example, the NAI’s consumer opt out).
 Alternatively you can download Google’s Opt-out browser Add-on.